Do you have a passion for Making Buildings Better? If so, we want to hear from you!

 We hire enthusiastic engineering students who have basic training in building science engineering (building science, civil engineering, structural engineering, mechanical engineering, or architecture) along with exposure to hands-on experience in construction.
 We value innovative thinking, a passion for the field, and a strong sense of teamwork.

-Fall 2023 work terms are available in Seattle, Portland, and Boston.
+Applications are open for our Winter 2024 (January start) work terms.
 Please specify your desired offices and work term dates in your application.

 As a student engineering assistant at RDH, you will work directly with senior staff on a variety of projects.
 Tasks and responsibilities will include:

 - Field review of building enclosure components for new construction and renewal projects.

 - On-site performance testing of building enclosure assemblies, including air leakage and window water testing.

 - Investigation of existing buildings, including visual review of as built conditions, documenting conditions via field notes, sketches, and photos, and providing recommendations for repair, renewal or rehabilitation.

 - Design and implementation of building asset management programs.